MahmoudElsisi20/bikeshare/README.md

 # bikeshare
-using Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+using Python and pakeges (pandas and numpy) to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington